Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/fast-negative-three-half.md

-# Fast Negative Three-Half Exponent Module
+# Fast negative three-half exponent

-## Overview

-The Fast Negative Three-Half Exponent module is a critical component of the celestial accelerator, designed to optimize the velocity update process for celestial bodies in simulation.
-This module leverages mathematical principles to perform calculations efficiently, significantly reducing the number of cycles required for velocity updates.
+The fast negative three-half exponent module is a critical component of the object processing unit, responsible for efficiently computing the x^(-3/2) operation required for gravitational force calculations.

-## Functionality
+## Purpose and importance

-The primary function of the Fast Negative Three-Half Exponent module is to compute the negative three-half power of a given value.
-This computation is essential for updating the velocity of celestial objects based on their gravitational interactions.
-The mathematical representation of this operation can be expressed as:
+In n-body simulations, computing gravitational forces requires calculating:

-\[ \text{result} = x^{-3/2} \]
+\[ F = \frac{G \cdot m_1 \cdot m_2}{r^2} \]

-where \( x \) is the distance between two celestial bodies.
+However, we also need the unit direction vector, which requires dividing by the distance.
+This results in needing \( r^{-3/2} \), making the fast negative three-half exponent crucial for performance.

+## Algorithm basis

+This module is based on a modification of the famous fast inverse square root algorithm, originally used in video games like Quake III.
+The algorithm uses bit manipulation and Newton-Raphson iteration to approximate the result much faster than traditional methods.

+## Key advantages

+### Speed optimization

+- Significantly reduces the number of clock cycles needed for velocity updates
+- Enables the accelerator to achieve substantial speedup over software implementations
+- Critical for maintaining \( O(N) \) complexity in the hardware implementation

+### Hardware efficiency

+- Designed specifically for FPGA implementation
+- Minimizes resource usage while maintaining accuracy
+- Integrates seamlessly with the arithmetic units

-## Implementation Details
+## Implementation details

-The implementation of the Fast Negative Three-Half Exponent utilizes a modified version of the fast inverse square root algorithm.
-This approach allows for rapid computation of the required exponentiation, which is crucial in scenarios where performance is paramount, such as real-time simulations of celestial mechanics.
+The module implements a modified version of the fast inverse square root that computes \( x^{-3/2} \) instead of \( x^{-1/2} \).
+This involves:

-### Key Steps in the Calculation

-1. **Input Handling**: The module receives the distance value as input, which is necessary for calculating the gravitational influence between bodies.
-2. **Exponent Calculation**: Using the fast inverse square root technique, the module computes the negative three-half exponent efficiently.
-3. **Output**: The result is then outputted for use in the velocity update calculations of the object processing unit.

-## Benefits

-- **Performance Improvement**: By optimizing the exponentiation process, the Fast Negative Three-Half Exponent module significantly reduces the computational overhead associated with velocity updates.
-- **Scalability**: The module's design allows it to handle multiple bodies simultaneously, making it suitable for large-scale simulations involving numerous celestial objects.
+1. **Bit manipulation**: Initial approximation using IEEE 754 floating-point representation
+2. **Newton-Raphson iteration**: Refines the approximation for better accuracy
+3. **Optimization**: Tailored for the specific needs of gravitational calculations

-## Conclusion
+## Performance impact

-The Fast Negative Three-Half Exponent module plays a vital role in enhancing the performance of the celestial accelerator.
-Its efficient computation methods contribute to the overall speed and accuracy of simulations, making it an essential component in the study of celestial mechanics.
+According to the performance analysis, even for the worst-case scenario of only 2 bodies, the optimized velocity update flow (including this module) provides a 626% speed increase compared to software implementation.

+## Integration with velocity updates

+The fast negative three-half exponent module works in conjunction with other components during velocity updates:

+- Receives distance calculations from arithmetic units
+- Provides normalized force magnitude for direction vector computation
+- Enables efficient computation of gravitational accelerations for all body interactions